nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 It took me years of juggling multiple things for short periods of time.
 I was never the top candidate in a field of interest.
 At some point it occurred to me that being a master in one thing would be more fun

 Fuck around and find out is a cliched advice but I found it to be gold.
-Say yes to a lot of things and then
+Say yes to a lot of things and then.

 ## Importance of passion
 It is difficult to remain on track when you see no logic in what you do.
 It is much easier to sustain a habit when you have a strong reason to do it.
 But being passionate is not enough.
 Even those who achievetd mastery did so with a combination of passion and preserverance.